Aashishmoola/TicTacToeGame/README.md

 OverView:

-  This is a very basic tic-tac-toe game that runs on the vanilla JS.
+  This is a very basic tic-tac-toe game that runs on the vanilla JS & CSS.

   Heavily relies on closures and class-like code structure to work.

-  Made to learn functional and logic based programming .
+  Made to learn functional and logic based programming.

 Support: